 However, the objective of this paper is to introduce a wind sound detection and classification system, that is focused on the classification of some classes of wind sounds.
-And according to the information features contained in the signal about the frequency and time space, these features are used to investigate and classify the wind audio signal.
-The classification of seven classes of wind sounds are applied, these classes are (Soft ,Howling ,Ghost ,Blizzard Cold ,Desert , Strong ,Scary) wind .And several extraction features techniques are implemented to extract the most important features in time or frequency of the wind audio signal , these techniques are :ZCR ,FFT,LPC,PLP.
+According to the information features contained in the signal about the frequency and time space, these features are used to investigate and classify the wind audio signal.
+The classification of seven classes of wind sounds are applied, these classes are (Soft, Howling, Ghost, Blizzard, Cold, Desert, Strong, Scary) wind.
+Several extraction features techniques are implemented to extract the most important features in time or frequency of the wind audio signal.
+These techniques are: ZCR, FFT, LPC, PLP.
 CNN model is used here to classify the wind sounds.

 The rest of the paper is organized as follows; after showing the introduction in section 1, the related work is given in section 2. section 3 explains some feature technique of sounds.
-Sections 4 explains audio Deep Learning Models, and section 5 shows the database and main steps with all techniques used to complete the system work ,and the results of accuracy performance. finally, the conclusion is given in the last section.
+Sections 4 explains audio Deep Learning Models, and section 5 shows the database and main steps with all techniques used to complete the system work, and the results of accuracy performance.
+Finally, the conclusion is given in the last section.

-2 Literature Review
+2 Literature review

 Nowadays, the classification of sound is a wide field of studying that has great attracted interest from many researchers.
-With an improvement of Deep Convolutional Neural Network and its effective utilize in computer vision(CV), language modeling, recognition of speech, and other regarding fields, it is confirmed that architecture of CNN based out-classes the classical ways in different classification missions.
-Hence, they have been stratified in the automatic sound event recognition task in recently years.
+With an improvement of Deep CNN and its effective utilize in computer vision(CV), language modeling, recognition of speech, and other regarding fields, it is confirmed that architecture of CNN based outclasses the classical ways in different classification missions.
+Which is why, they were stratified in the automatic sound event recognition task in recently years.
 As is the case in this paper presented in which we used CNN to classify wind sounds and predict what will happen after the wind.

-Pablo Zinemanas et al. [7] They proposed a new explicatable deep learning model for automatic sound classification, that interpret its foretellings base on the likeness of the inputting to a group of learned proto-types in a latent space.
+Pablo Zinemanas et al. [7] They proposed a new explicable DL model for automatic sound classification, that interpret its foretelling base on likeness of the inputting to a group of learned proto-types in a latent space.
 Their proposed consist of two main components: an auto-encoder and a classifier.
 The model of inputting is a representation of time frequency for the audio signal.
-The aim of the auto-encoder was for representing the inputing into a latent space of beneficial, features which were learned through training step.
+The aim of the auto-encoder was for representing the inputting into a latent space of beneficial, features which were learned through training step.
 Then the encoded inputting was utilized via the classifier in order to make a foretelling.
-Their proposed model realizes results which were comparable to that of the state-of-the-art methods in three various tasks of sound classification including music, environmental audio and speech.
+Their proposed model realizes results which were similar to that of state-of-art approaches in 3 various tasks of sound classification including music. environmental audio and speech.
 Two automatic techniques are presented in order to prune their proposed model.
-Their model was opened source and it was chaperoned via a application web for the editing manual model, that let for a human-in-the-loop debugging approach.
+Their model was opened source and it was chaperoned via a application web for the editing manual model, that let for a human-in-the-loop debugging method.

-Loris Nanni et al. [16] presented work for combining different clustering techniques with a Siamese neural network and in order to produce a variation space that is then utilized to train the SVM for classification of animal audio.
+Loris Nanni et al. [16] presented work for combining different clustering techniques with a Siamese NN and in order to produce a variation space that is then utilized to train the SVM for classification of animal audio.
 They used free datasets of animal audio which consist of sounds of birds and cats.
-They used a support vector machine (SVM) for classifying a spectrogram via its variation vector.
-Their research proposed technique showed based on variation space implement good on both classification problems without ad-hoc optimization of the clustering methods.
-Their results showed that the stand-alone CNNs is worked not better than the combination of CNN-based approaches which applied on animal audio classification.
+They used an SVM for classifying a spectrogram via its variation vector.
+Their research proposed technique showed based on variation space implement good on both classification tasks with no adhoc optimization of clustering approaches.
+Their results showed that the stand-alone CNNs is worked not better than the combination of CNN-based methods which applied on animal audio classification.